evaneliasyoung/EvanMod/README.md

 - Defender of Cthulhu permanently grants the ability to dash.
 - Gemstone Hook combines the six gem hooks.
 - Hellstone Extractinator is a slightly improved Extractinator.
+- Night's Throw is the yoyo equivalent of the Night's Edge

 ## Off By Default